GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 Users can adjust their participation for Privacy Sandbox trials in Chrome by enabling or disabling the top-level setting in `chrome://settings/privacySandbox`.
-During initial testing, users can opt out of Protected Audience API using the Privacy Sandbox settings.
+During initial testing, users can opt out of the Protected Audience API using the Privacy Sandbox settings.

 Chrome plans to allow users to see and manage the list of interest groups